microsoft/terminal/doc/terminal-v1-timeline.md

 ## Overview

-This document outlines the path to deliverin Winodows Terminal v1.0 by spring 2020.
+This document outlines the path to delivering Windows Terminal v1.0 by spring 2020.

 ## Milestones